vgupta16/Nutritionix_Challenge/Readme.md

 After adding the keys and saving the file, run the application locally using the command `python app.py`.
 This will start the server on `127.0.0.1:5000`.

-This application is also hosted on Heroku using the link g
+This application is also hosted on Heroku using the link https://desolate-fjord-2941.herokuapp.com/